Belief-Contraction-Driven Active Inverse Source Localization and Characterization: Experiments

 \section{Experiments}

-In this paper, we utilized the ISLC environments (ISLCenv) to investigate source localization in various scenarios.
-The STE environment, described in the Appendix or (\cite{shi2024reinforcement}), includes a Gaussian model to simulate the field distribution from multiple sources and a sensor model to capture intensity readings.
-Instead of directly rewarding the agent, the environment provides positional and intensity observations at each step, requiring RL algorithms to adapt their strategies for effective source localization across diverse environmental conditions.
+In this paper, we utilize the ISLC environments (ISLCenv) to study active source localization under sparse feedback.
+ISLCenv \cite{shi2024reinforcement} uses a Gaussian model to simulate field distributions and a sensor model to produce intensity observations.
+The environment provides only positional and intensity observations (no shaped rewards), stressing (i) belief inference under particle degeneracy and (ii) generalizable information-seeking policies.